MuhammadBilal0111/JavaScript-Interviews-preparation/README.md

 # 🧠 JavaScript Interviews Preparation

-Welcome to the **JavaScript Interviews Preparation** repository!
-This project is a complete guide to help developers prepare for JavaScript technical interviews — whether you're a beginner brushing up on basics or an experienced developer interviews.
+<p>Welcome to the **JavaScript Interviews Preparation** repository!
+This project is a complete guide to help developers prepare for JavaScript technical interviews — whether you're a beginner brushing up on basics or an experienced developer interviews.</p>
 ---

 📌 What You'll Find